opendatasoft/ods-documentation/README.md

 the former and its syntax isn't as easy but it allows for richer pages.
 In order to learn the rudiments of rst, you can toy with the online rst editor available at http://rst.ninjs.org/

-The documentation supports a strict interpretation of Markdown, and doesn't support tables for example.
+The documentation supports a strict interpretation of Markdown ([CommonMark](http://commonmark.org/)), and doesn't support tables for example.

 ### Images